joblocal/aws-cfn-deployment/README.md

 ### Parameters
 The parameters **region**, **stackName** and **templatePath** are required.
-All required parameters for your CloudFormation file are attach (see example).
+All required parameters for your CloudFormation file are attached (see example).

 ### Example